ibm-cloud-docs/vpc/backup_service_vpc_create_policy.md

 1. Specify a **Retention type** for the backups.
 You can specify how long to keep them by the number of days and the total number to retain.

-   * For **Age**, specify the number of days that you want to retain the backups.
-A default value for the maximum number of days to keep a backup is not provided.
+   * For **Age**, specify the number of days that you want to retain the backups in the range of 1 to 1000.
    * For **Count**, provide the number of backups that you want to keep.

    To keep costs down, set a retention period or snapshots count adequate to your needs.
 For example, setting "7" for **Age** retains a week's worth of backups.